georgevio/ESP32-Zenoh/readme.md

 This is a fully functional template with all the necessary patches needed for zenoh-pico to be ported over ESP-IDF v5.4.1, for both PUB/SUB over zenoh.
 Also includes Python scripts for testing.

-## Sept 2025 UPDATE
-Rearding the Python scripts and running the zenoh local server, read carefully the readme.txt file inside the folder /python_scripts

 ![pub/sub screenshot](./pics/pub_sub.png)

 ![sub/pub screenshot](./pics/sub_pub.png)